grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 {{< docs-imagebox img="/img/docs/v70/azure-log-analytics-deep-linking.png" max-width="500px" class="docs-image--right" caption="Azure Log Analytics deep linking" >}}

-Left clicking a time series in the panel shows a context menu with a link to `View in Azure Portal`.
-Clicking that link will open a new tab that will take you to the Azure Log Analytics query editor in the Azure Portal and runs the query from the Grafana panel there.
-If you're not currently logged in to the Azure Portal, the link will forward you to the login page.
-The provided link is valid for any account but will only display the query if your account has rights for the Azure Log Analytics workspace specified in the query.
+Click on a time series in the panel to see a context menu with a link to `View in Azure Portal`.
+Clicking that link opens the Azure Log Analytics query editor in the Azure Portal and runs the query from the Grafana panel there.
+If you're not currently logged in to the Azure Portal, then the link opens the login page.
+The provided link is valid for any account, but it only displays the query if your account has access to the Azure Log Analytics workspace specified in the query.

 <div class="clearfix"></div>